Tuition, Special Fees, and Costs

 The Anthony DiGuida Delta Mu Research Prize is awarded to a graduating doctoral student who loved doctoral study at YSN and whose love of clinical scholarship has resulted in a dissertation that best exemplifies the goals of Sigma Theta Tau and YSN to advance nursing knowledge through superior clinical scholarship and leadership.
 Faculty submit student nominations for this prize.

-Each year, the Annie Goodrich Award for excellence in teaching is presented to a faculty member chosen by the students.
+Each year, the Annie Goodrich Award for excellence in teaching is presented to a faculty member nominated by the students.

 The Charles King, Jr., Memorial Scholars’ Aid Prize is awarded to a member of the graduating class who has demonstrated outstanding performance in scholarship, research, and clinical practice and who, through accomplishments and leadership, has inspired an admiration for professional work.
 Nominations are solicited from faculty and students.

-The Leadership in Nursing Practice Prize is awarded annually to a graduating Doctor of Nursing Practice student who has demonstrated outstanding leadership in the capstone project.
+The Leadership in Nursing Practice Prize is awarded annually to a graduating Doctor of Nursing Practice student who has demonstrated outstanding leadership in the final D.N.P. project.
 Nominations are solicited from faculty and students.

 The Milton and Anne Sidney Prize is awarded to the graduating student whose scholarly inquiry, in the judgment of the faculty, best exemplifies YSN’s commitment to clinical study and its mission to contribute to better health care for all people through systematic study of the nature and effect of nursing practice.
 Nominations are solicited from faculty.